David Carr (American football): Coaching career

 In 2015, Carr became offensive coordinator at Bakersfield Christian High School, under head coach and younger brother Darren Carr.

 Personal life

 Carr married high school girlfriend Melody Tipton in March 1999.
 Together they have five children, three of whom have been diagnosed with Type 1 diabetes, which Carr also suffers from.

-His brother, Derek is also a quarterback in the NFL.
-Derek states that David was instrumental to the preparation and training that led up to the 2014 NFL Draft and has helped greatly with training and experience since being drafted.
+His brother Derek was also a quarterback in the NFL until his retirement in 2025.
+Derek states that David was instrumental to the preparation and training that led up to the 2014 NFL draft and had helped greatly with training and experience after being drafted.

-Lon Boyett, his uncle, played in the NFL as a tight end with the 49ers in 1978.
+His uncle Lon Boyett played in the NFL as a tight end with the Buccaneers, Raiders and 49ers from 1977 to 1978.